richiejp/fuzzy-sync-pres-2021/markdown/20-template-slides.md

 <div class="breadcrumbs">Data race</div>

-Informally and according to me.
+Informally and according to Richard Palethorpe.

 * It is also called a race condition.